-- Amendment 80 cooperative (cooperative) means a group of Amendment 80 QS holders who have chosen to fish cooperatively for Amendment 80 species under the requirements of the Amendment 80 Program and who have applied for and received a CQ permit issued by NMFS to catch a quantity of fish expressed as a portion of the ITAC and crab and halibut PSC limits.
-Under existing regulations, an Amendment 80 cooperative may only form if comprised of: - (1) At least three Amendment 80 QS holders each of whom may not have a ten percent or greater direct or indirect ownership interest in any of the other Amendment 80 QS holders; - (2) Any combination of at least nine Amendment 80 QS permits which would include Amendment 80 LLP/QS licenses; - (3) The applicants apply as a cooperative on a timely and complete application which is due to NMFS not later than November1 of the year prior to fishing. - Amendment 80 cooperative quota (CQ) means the allocation of an exclusive harvest privilege of Amendment 80 species and the allocation of an exclusive use privilege for crab or halibut PSC in the BSAI to an Amendment 80 cooperative. - Amendment 80 fishery means an Amendment 80 cooperative or the Amendment 80 limited access fishery. - Amendment 80 Initial TAC (ITAC) means the portion of the TAC of Amendment 80 species allocated for use by the Amendment 80 sector and the BSAI trawl limited access sector.
+• Amendment 80 cooperative (cooperative) means a group of Amendment 80 QS holders who have chosen to fish cooperatively for Amendment 80 species under the requirements of the Amendment 80 Program and who have applied for and received a CQ permit issued by NMFS to catch a quantity of fish expressed as a portion of the ITAC and crab and halibut PSC limits.
+Under existing regulations, an Amendment 80 cooperative may only form if comprised of:

+(1) At least three Amendment 80 QS holders each of whom may not have a ten percent or greater direct or indirect ownership interest in any of the other Amendment 80 QS holders;

+(2) Any combination of at least nine Amendment 80 QS permits which would include Amendment 80 LLP/QS licenses;

+(3) The applicants apply as a cooperative on a timely and complete application which is due to NMFS not later than November1 of the year prior to fishing.

+- Amendment 80 cooperative quota (CQ) means the allocation of an exclusive harvest privilege of Amendment 80 species and the allocation of an exclusive use privilege for crab or halibut PSC in the BSAI to an Amendment 80 cooperative. - Amendment 80 fishery means an Amendment 80 cooperative or the Amendment 80 limited access fishery. - Amendment 80 Initial TAC (ITAC) means the portion of the TAC of Amendment 80 species allocated for use by the Amendment 80 sector and the BSAI trawl limited access sector.
 The ITAC is the amount remaining of an Amendment 80 species TAC after allocation to support the Western Alaska Community Development Quota Program (CDQ) and to support incidental catch allowances for the non-Amendment 80 sector. - Amendment 80 limited access fishery (limited access fishery) means the fishery conducted in the BSAI by persons with Amendment 80 QS permits, Amendment 80 LLP licenses, or Amendment 80 vessels assigned to the Amendment 80 limited access fishery.
-All QS permits, LLP licenses, and vessels not assigned to a cooperative are assigned to the limited access fishery. - Amendment 80 LLP license means: - (1) Any LLP license that is endorsed for groundfish in the Bering Sea subarea or Aleutian Islands subarea with a catcher/processor designation and that designates an Amendment 80 vessel in an approved application for Amendment 80 OS: - (2) Any LLP license that designates an Amendment 80 vessel at any time after the effective date of the Amendment 80 Program; and - (3) Any Amendment 80 LLP/OS license. - Amendment 80 LLP/QS license means an LLP license originally assigned to an Amendment 80 vessel with an Amendment 80 QS permit assigned to that LLP
+All QS permits, LLP licenses, and vessels not assigned to a cooperative are assigned to the limited access fishery.

+• Amendment 80 LLP license means:

+(1) Any LLP license that is endorsed for groundfish in the Bering Sea subarea or Aleutian Islands subarea with a catcher/processor designation and that designates an Amendment 80 vessel in an approved application for Amendment 80 QS;

+(2) Any LLP license that designates an Amendment 80 vessel at any time after the effective date of the Amendment 80 Program; and license.
+NMFS assigns QS to an Amendment 80 LLP license in cases where a vessel has been lost or is permanently ineligible to reenter a fishery and the QS holder transfers the QS permit from the lost or ineligible vessel to the LLP license.